FEniCS/dolfinx/demo/pde/stokes-mini/python/documentation.rst

 	print "Norm of velocity coefficient vector: %.15g" % u.vector().norm("l2")
 	print "Norm of pressure coefficient vector: %.15g" % p.vector().norm("l2")

-One can also split functions using shallow copies (which is enough when we just plotting the result) by writing
+One can also split functions using shallow copies (which is enough when we just plot the result) by writing

 .. code-block:: python